Tazshelby2016/Tower-Defense-Ultra/SECURITY.md

 # Security Policy

-## Last Four Versions Suppported
+## Last Four Versions Supported

 ## Reporting a Vulnerability
-Post this under the 'Security' tab, AFTER you have ran it past the user who created the dependancy.
+Post this under the 'Security' tab, AFTER you have notified me privately.